MurrayPendergrass/MurrayPendergrass.github.io/index.md

 </div>

 # Welcome to my website!
 My name is Murray Pendergrass.
 This is where I show some of my personal projects.
-I work in the intersection of data science and actuarial science.
+I mostly work in the intersection of data science and actuarial science.

 # Education
 ## MS Mathematics